PunGrumpy/Grumpy-wiki/docs/programming-languages/Java/introduction.md

 ### Conclusion

 So, now we know what features make Java a popular and useful programming language among programmers, software developers, and data science professionals.
 It has a flexible design that enables developers to write code that can run on any machine.
 The impressive features of this versatile programming language enable programmers to create scalable and high-performance programs.
 We hope this article helped you understand what are the features of Java.

+## Java Development

+### JDK

+JDK (Java Development Kit), called Java Development Kit or Java Development Tool, is a program development environment for writing Java Applets and applications.
+JDK is the core of the entire java, including the Java Runtime Environment (Java Runtime Environment), some Java tools and Java's core class library (Java API)

+## JRE

+JRE (Java Runtime Environment) is a runtime environment, and JRE is required to run Java programs.
+JDK contains JRE, so as long as JDK is installed, you can edit and run Java programs.
+If you just run ordinary java programs without installing JDK, you only need to install JRE